theroshanron/Agile-SD/JIRA/Terms&Concepts.md

 ### JIRA projects
 - New access from JIRA administrator
-- You can start your projects to make it quickly accessible
+- You can star your projects to make it quickly accessible
 - Each project has unique KEY which can be used to add in all issues
 - Project can be assigned to a lead
 - Options to add releases version of your Software